nicklockwood/FXKeychain/README.md

     + (instancetype)defaultKeychain;

-This method returns a shared default keychain instance, which has the value FXKeychainDefaultAccount for the account and FXKeychainDefaultService for the service.
+This method returns a shared default keychain instance, which has the value @"default" for the account and uses the app's bundle ID for the service to avoid namespace collisions with other apps on Mac OS or the iOS simulator.

     - (id)initWithAccount:(NSString *)account
                   service:(NSString *)service